PaddyFloch/PaddyFloch_ItemsForJobs/README.md

 # Items for Jobs

 Items for Jobs is a [Garry's Mod][] addon which adds entities that, when used gives you a specific job.
-It can be use to control robots, vehicles, to make computers inside Garry's Mod, and much more!

 # Manual Installation